gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Public API for defining command line options for tasks

-A custom task implementation exposes properties to make the runtime behavior configurable.
 Sometimes a user wants to declare the value of an exposed task property on the command line instead of the build script.
-That's particular helpful if the property value changes more frequently.
+Being able to pass in property values on the command line is particularly helpful if they change more frequently.
 With this version of Gradle, the task API now supports a mechanism for marking a property to automatically generate a corresponding command line parameter with a specific name at runtime.
 All you need to do is to annotate a setter method of a property with [Option](dsl/org.gradle.api.tasks.options.Option.html).

 The following examples exposes a command line parameter `--url` for the custom task type `UrlVerify`.
 Let's assume you wanted to pass a URL to a task of this type named `verifyUrl`.
 The invocation looks as such: `gradle verifyUrl --url=https://gradle.org/`.
 You can find more information about this feature in the [user guide](userguide/custom_tasks.html#sec:declaring_and_using_command_line_options).